 - Now return to your starting position.
-This
+This becomes one full rep.

 Tip: If you want to make the body saw more challenging, you can move from the forearm plank position to a push-up plank position.
 However, master the basic version of the push-up plank first, or it can strain your back severely.

 If you’re new to the body saw, push yourself for the time, not the number of reps.
 Your main focus should be on the total abdominal tension and a well-controlled pause in the middle of the rep when the exercise gets the hardest.